COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Midterms (25\%)

 There will be two (2) midterms.
-The format of these exams and how they are administered (in-person vs take-home) will be discussed and decided on by the class during the first week of class.
-After this decision, this syllabus will be updated.
+As we transition back to in-person learning this quarter, all midterms will be take-home exams.
+You will have 24 hours to complete each exam.
+The exam will be open-notes and open-Google; however, it will have to be completed individually.
+Students will not be permitted to discuss the questions on the exam with anyone.

 Each midterm is worth 12.5\% of your grade.
 The exams will include varied question types and will be taken online.